 How would you compare both?
 The report TickTick vs. Google Tasks is all about those two.

 The main difference

-Both allow you to create, manage, set reminders, complete, and delete tasks.
+Both allow you to create, manage, remind, complete, and delete tasks.
 TickTick is more advanced as it offers task durations, location reminders, habits, and more.

 Google Tasks has the power to work with other Google apps.
 For example, I can create a new task while editing a spreadsheet on Google Sheets.